-Summer is just around the corner, and although it may seem strange, now may be the perfect time to increase the value of your company.
+Summer is just around the corner, and although it may seem strange, now may be the perfect time to make a profit and increase the value of your company.

 The most valuable businesses are the ones that can survive without their owner.
 A buyer will pay a premium for a company that runs on autopilot and levy a steep discount for a business that is dependent on its owner.